markusmoenig/Eldiron/Readme.md

 I played the Ultima games day and night in my youth so I decided to create my own similar games as I have some time to spare (what could be a better hobby ?), and on the way also develop a game creator for this type of game which I need for my own game anyway.

-## Features and Status

-For v1 I target these features:

-* Tilemap editor to select tiles in bitmaps and assign tile types and animations.
-(Done)
-* Commission game tiles and create a modular character tile system (In progress).
-* World editor to create the world and it's areas (In progress).
-* Behavior tree node system for creating the RPG system and AI (In progress).
-* 3D Dungeons ?
-(Unsure if v1 or later)

-Eldiron is currently under heavy development and not yet ready for consumption.

 ## Installation

 Eldiron is written in Rust, to run it you have to install Rust and its package manager cargo.
 Please follow the instructions on this [page](https://www.rust-lang.org/tools/install).